Does the mere mention of a financial plan bring to your mind the image of a confusing document?

 My Financial Plan for the Day I Have a Building Named After Me

-Since we have not yet figured out a way to take our money with us when we leave this world, we need to settle for the next best option.
+We have not yet figured out a way to take our money with us when we leave this world.
+We need to settle for the next best option.

 But here is the thing – All of this will likely happen when you are no longer around on this planet.